mixer/developer-docs/pages/01.guides/01.mixplay/04.CustomControls/03.GettingStartedWithPreact/doc.md

 ## Internationalization

-Internationalization is a important next step to take to ensure that your Interactive integration is accessible to all streamers and viewers; there are more people who in the world who dont speak your native language than those who do!
+Internationalization is a important next step to take to ensure that your Interactive integration is accessible to all streamers and viewers; there are more people who in the world who don't speak your native language than those who do!
 Custom controls provide interntionalization as a first-class citizen.

 ### TL;DR